coproc/PolyPieces/README.md

 # PolyPieces README

-The main intent of this library is to compute the convolution of piecewise polynomial functions for getting the density functions of sums of random variables.
+The main intent of this package is to compute the convolution of piecewise polynomial functions (for getting the density functions of sums of random variables).
+Therefor it provides
+* the class `UniVarPoly` for basic arithmetic with univariate polynomials and
+* the class `PolyPieceFunc` for basic arithmetic with piecewise polynomial functions.

 The coefficient domain used for computing with the polynomials is defined by the types of the coefficients of the input polynomials.
 If the original coefficients are integers, the computations will be carried out with integers as long as no divisions occur.
+Standard division in Python3 converts integers to floats.
 If the original coefficients are fractions (`fractions.Fraction`), the computations will be carried out with exact arithmetic and printed with fractions.